Growing and Sustaining Rural Programs

 The RTT Collaborative and its peer consultants represent a wide scope of deep distributed knowledge and expertise in rural health professions education and training, across specialties in medicine and multiple disciplines.

 A design consult and paired peer visit, either in person or online, is an important first step on the Roadmap to Rural Residency Program Development.
 Only after careful attention to building for sustainability can recommendations be made regarding financial estimates, necessary capital improvements, the process of accreditation, faculty recruitment and development, further community engagement, and promotion of the program to prospective trainees.
 Like building a house, success depends upon good design.
 The RTT Collaborative team brings deep knowledge on matters of accreditation, finance, governance and community engagement to this task.
 We conduct consultations in pairs, with expertise tailored to the community’s and program’s needs.

-The conversation begins with a non-binding RTTC Service Request
+The conversation begins with a non-binding RTTC Consultation Request

 The RTT Collaborative provides brief, targeted assistance in the form of videoconference consultation billed at an hourly rate.
 Examples include:

 - Videoconference with developing program leadership for the purpose of clarifying options for rural residency finance, accreditation, and governance

 - Grant application review (Estimate 2-6 hours; turnaround 1-2 weeks)